Find Your Perfect School

 Establishing bright lines is the best solution to a lack of self-control.
 Many are struggling against controlling behaviors within their life.
 This is also applicable to studying!

 As a graduate student, you are often faced with piles of assignments and coursework requirements that can be daunting.
-But by defining a standard rule over something as simple as starting your reading materials at a specific time of the day, you will be able to steer clear from procrastination.
+But by defining a standard rule over something as simple as starting your reading materials at a specific time of the day, you will be able to steer clear of procrastination.

 You need to honor your schedule as if it is a matter of life and death.
 It only takes a good heft of self-discipline.